Mihail Gheorghiu Bujor: World War I and Russian Revolution

 After World War I started, the Romanian Social Democratic Party adopted a pacifist stance and supported the neutrality of Romania.
 Mihail Gh.
 Bujor participated in the 1914 extraordinary Congress of the PSDR and the July 1915 Bucharest Inter-Balkan Socialist Conference, which adopted strong anti-war declarations.
 In 1916 Romania's government decided to join the war on the side of the Entente, and PSDR was outlawed for its positions.
 The Romanian campaign however proved disastrous, and the southern half of the country was overrun by the forces of the Central Powers.
 Bujor left for Moldavia, the unoccupied part of the country, along with the government and a large part of the population.
-The February Revolution of 1917 led to a revival of the socialist movement in Iaşi, as the local socialist club was reopened and a new newspaper, Social-Democraţia ("Social-democracy"), was published.
+The February Revolution of 1917 led to a revival of the socialist movement in Iași, as the local socialist club was reopened and a new newspaper, Social-Democraţia ("Social-democracy"), was published.
 There, Bujor came into contact with revolutionary elements of the Russian army stationed in Romania, and began militating for a similar evolution in Romania.
 Thus, in a eulogy at the funerals of former party leader Ottoi Călin on April 16, Bujor denounced war as an instrument foreign to the interests of proletariat and urged the public to extend the influence of the Russian revolution.
 Considering socialists a threat to its authority and the stability of the front, the Romanian government decided to clamp down on the movement by dissolving the clubs, banning their publications, and arresting their leaders, including Bujor.
-The imprisonment did not last long, as, after the May Day parade organised by the Russian military units in Iaşi, a group of Romanian socialists and workers accompanied by Russian soldiers set him free.
-In the same evening Bujor left for Odessa in southern Ukraine, along with Rakovsky, who had been freed in a similar manner on the same day.
+The imprisonment did not last long, as, after the May Day parade organised by the Russian military units in Iași, a group of Romanian socialists and workers accompanied by Russian soldiers set him free.
+In the same evening Bujor left for Odesa in southern Ukraine, along with Rakovsky, who had been freed in a similar manner on the same day.
 The local soviet of the Russian soldiers provided them with a train and an armed escort.